China Telecom to sell iPhones; China Mobile still months away

 China Telecom said it would increase marketing following the launch of the iPhone 4S, which should boost its long-term sustainable growth, but could squeeze short-term profitability.

-In the first nine months of last year, China Telecom's net profit rose 10 percent to 13.86 billion yuan ($2.2 billion), beating China Unicom's 0.28 percent rise and China Mobile's 5.4 percent gain.
+In the first nine months of last year, China Telecom's net profit rose 10 percent to 13.86 billion yuan, beating China Unicom's 0.28 percent rise and China Mobile's 5.4 percent gain.

 "China Telecom will be doling out significant subsidies for such high-end handsets to boost sales, and this will have a lot of pressure on its profit this year," said Kelvin Ho, an analyst at Yuanta Securities.